rabinadk1/rabinadk1.github.io/content/posts/training-word-embeddings.md

 +++
 date = "2021-05-07"
-title = "Training of Word Embeddings" description = "How the training of word embeddings is done in text corpora" images = ["/images/nearest_ten_points_of_man.webp"] keywords = "tokenization embeddeding training" tags = [
+title = "Training of Word Embeddings" description = "This article goes through the basics of tokenization and word embeddings along with a brief insight into how its training is done in text corpora" images = ["/images/nearest_ten_points_of_man.webp"] keywords = "tokenization embeddeding training" tags = [